WGLab/AmpBinner/README.md

 /home/fangl/AmpBinner/ampBinner.py --in_fq example_data.fastq.gz --amp_seq_fasta example_amplicon_seq.fasta --out_dir . --exp_name testing --num_threads 4 --rev_barcode_fasta example_barcodes.fasta --minimap2 /home/fangl/software/minimap2-2.8_x64-linux/minimap2
 ```

-#### Case 3.
+#### <a name="case3"></a> Case 3.
 The barcodes are on both ends.
 One sample have the same barcodes on both ends.
 Only one barcode is required to bin the reads.
 This might be the most common case.
 In this case, the amplicon structure is shown below.
 <p align="center"><img src="images/both_sides.png" width="100%"></p>